John C. Shirts

 Shirts has outlined his priorities on his campaign website across four broad categories: fiscal conservatism, law enforcement and veterans, social issues, and agriculture.

-On fiscal matters, the campaign website states that Shirts supports “maintaining low taxes, cutting regulations, and eliminating government waste” and frames low government spending as essential to preserving individual freedom.
+On fiscal matters, the campaign website states that Shirts supports maintaining low taxes, cutting regulations, and eliminating government waste.
+He told Boise State Public Radio in February 2026 that cutting taxes on tips and overtime “truly benefits” blue-collar, hardworking Idahoans in rural districts like his.
 On law enforcement, he supports increased resources for police and has called for mandatory minimum sentences for fentanyl traffickers.

 Shirts describes himself as “staunchly pro-life” and states he will “advocate for policies that protect the unborn,” which was reflected in his 2025 sponsorship of the Choose Life Idaho Fund legislation.
 On the Second Amendment, his campaign states he supports upholding the individual right to bear arms.

-On agriculture, Shirts has emphasized protecting water rights and opposing what he characterizes on his campaign website as “agriculture killing policies from liberals in Boise and Washington DC.”
+On agriculture, Shirts has emphasized protecting water rights and opposing what he characterizes on his campaign website as “agriculture killing policies.”
 His Vice Chair position on the House Agricultural Affairs Committee is consistent with this stated priority.

 Political Alignment